Is Multitasking Bad for Productivity and Efficiency?

 Multitasking Doesn’t Save Time, It Wastes Time

-Since your brain can only focus on one task at a time, trying to complete more than one thing at once actually means that it takes longer to do everything.
+Since your brain can only focus on one task at a time, trying to complete more than one thing simultaneously means it takes longer to do everything.
 Each time your attention is pulled away to something else, it uses time and energy to shift back to the other activity.

 Multitasking also prevents a flow state.
-Think about how fast time flies when you’re reading a great book on the beach or binging your favorite show with a bowl of popcorn.
-In the context of work, when your brain is completely focused on one thing, you get “in the zone.”
+Think about how fast time flies when reading a great book on the beach or binge-watching your favorite show with a bowl of popcorn.
+In the context of work, when your brain is entirely focused on one thing, you get “in the zone.”
 Thus, you’re able to work up to five times more efficiently.

 Live Less to Live More

-If you ask people why they multitask, most of them would probably say it’s because so much is expected of them to live a full life.
+If you ask people why they multitask, most would probably say it’s because so much is expected of them to live a whole life.
 People today try to:

-• Budget and spend wisely to live within their means, yet keep up with the Joneses at the same time
+- Budget and spend wisely to live within their means, yet simultaneously keep up with the Joneses.

 Conclusion

-The bottom line is that multitasking is bad for you and bad for your brain.
-Even if it’s hard to break the multitasking cycle, try and give certain tasks each day your full attention.
+The bottom line is that multitasking is bad for you and your brain.
+Even if it’s hard to break the multitasking cycle, give specific tasks your full attention each day.

-Notice how much easier they seem or how much more productive you are when you focus on one thing at a time.
-Take those positive realizations and continue the path of using your brain to its fullest power.
+Notice how much easier they seem or how much more productive you are when focusing on one thing at a time.
+Take those positive realizations and continue using your brain to its entire power.